jason-price-mongodb/docs-shared/server/platform-support/platform-support.rst

 minor) are released for the minimum supported minor version of the operating system as defined by the operating system vendor.
-After an operating system minor version is no longer supported by the vendor, MongoDB updates future MongoDB Server versions to the next supported operating system minor version.
+After an operating system minor version is no longer supported by the vendor, MongoDB will update future MongoDB Server versions to the next supported operating system minor version.
 For more details, see:

 `MongoDB Platform Support Improvements